y-doctor/KOLF2.1J_Perturbation_Cell_Atlas/README.md

 ## Usage

 See the processed data notebooks in the notebooks directory.
-Input files required to perform this analysis are present within the input_files subdirectory other than the raw .h5mu files and protospacer_calls_per_cell files which can be found at: https://figshare.com/s/ee85bb1880921326249b.
+Input files required to perform this analysis are present within the input_files subdirectory other than the raw .h5ad files which can be found at: https://figshare.com/s/ee85bb1880921326249b.
 A demo file can be found in the notebooks subdirectory as well for the smaller scale chromatin modifiers dataset.
 This notebook can typically be run in ~30 min on a linux machine using 32 CPU cores and 256 GB of RAM, or ~2 hours on a "normal" dektop computer.
 For the full dataset, we reccomend, if available, 64 CPU cores and 1TB of RAM, although 32 CPU cores and 256 GB of RAM will suffice.

 ## License